pondodev/ac-nh-turnip-prices-api/README.md

 ## usage

-run `pip install -r requirements.txt` to install any required packages and then just run the main script with `python main.py`. note that while this is still in testing stages i'll have it in debug mode. if you plan on deploying this, please take it out of debug mode.
+run `pip install -r requirements.txt` to install any required packages and then just run the main script with `python main.py`. for documentation on api usage please refer to the [api reference](APIReference.md) note that while this is still in testing stages i'll have it in debug mode. if you plan on deploying this, please take it out of debug mode.